Alexander Kosorukoff

 Interface can be described as a number of states and rules of transition between them.
 These rules are probabilistic in the case of HBGA.
 So the interface can be thought as a Markov process with variable transition probabilities.
 The three main states of the interface are initialization, mutation and selecto-recombinative states.

 Everything in the universe comes out of Nothing.
+Nothing - the nameless is the beginning; -- Lao Tsu |

 In the usual GA initial population is generated randomly, this implies the number of fitness evaluations equal to the population size.
 During this process the values of fitness calculated, but not used to guide the search, until all population is filled.
 This approach is too expensive for HBGA, because human evaluations are costly, and we can't afford making too many evaluations.